-- Being able to identify with his or her own gender; - Being knowledgeable about appropriate grooming and personal hygiene techniques; - Being able verbally and tactually, with the use of models, to identify human male and female body parts and organs of the reproductive system, using correct terminology; - Being knowledgeable about appropriate child care procedures and adaptations that may be necessary for a parent who is visually impaired through contact with real infants and children; - Being aware of verbal and nonverbal communications that relay sexual messages to others, e.g., the use of body language; - Being knowledgeable about strategies for prevention of physical and sexual abuse, including inappropriate touching and rape; - Being knowledgeable about the genetic factors related to some visual impairments that one should consider before having children and being aware of genetic counseling; - Being aware of the responsibilities associated with premarital sexual relations, marriage, and parenthood; and - Being able to express and discuss any concerns related to one's visual impairment and relations with the opposite sex, e.g., dependency, not being able to drive, financial concerns, and genetic factors.
+- Being able to identify with his or her own gender. - Being knowledgeable about appropriate grooming and personal hygiene techniques. - Being able verbally and tactually, with the use of models, to identify human male and female body parts and organs of the reproductive system, using correct terminology; - Being knowledgeable about appropriate childcare procedures and adaptations that may be necessary for a parent who is visually impaired through contact with real infants and children. - Being aware of verbal and nonverbal communications that relay sexual messages to others, e.g., the use of body language. - Being knowledgeable about strategies for prevention of physical and sexual abuse, including inappropriate touching and rape. - Being knowledgeable about the genetic factors related to someone's vision.
+This means understanding that in some cases visual impairment can be passed onto a child.
+It is their choice to have genetic counseling or not if they were to ever try to have a child.
+Having a visual impairment is not inherently something that should be avoided. - Being aware of the responsibilities associated with premarital sexual relations, marriage, and parenthood. - Being able to express and discuss any concerns related to one's visual impairment and relations with the opposite sex, e.g., dependency, not being able to drive, financial concerns, and genetic factors.